StadGent/fractal_styleguide_gent-base/components/21-atoms/button/README.md

 Do not use a button to trigger navigation.
 In this case, use a <a href="{{path './link.html'}}">link</a>.

-## How it works

 ## Web accessibility

-* Button elements trigger an action and always look like buttons.
+* A button should always look like a button.
-* Link elements trigger navigation and look like links.
-* If links receive a button style, the distinction between button elements is conveyed visually.
-* State changes are not indicated by color alone.
+* State changes cannot be indicated by color alone.